-Lough Rynn Castle Hotel – County Leitrim
+Lough Rynn Castle Hotel

 Lough Rynn Castle is fairly new having been built in the 19th century and renovated in 2001.
-It features a beautiful walled garden which supplies its top-rated kitchens.
+It features a beautiful walled garden that supplies its top-rated kitchens.
 Lough Rynn has both self-catering cottages and beautifully appointed suites within the castle itself.
 The hotel has 44 rooms available for rent with prices starting at €110.00 out of season up to €285.00 for a suite in July.

 Within 30 minutes of Lough Rynn Castle, there are a plethora of activities that include: golfing, biking, hiking, clay pigeon shooting, kayaking, white water rafting, canoeing, and all types of pleasure cruises on the Shannon.
 There’s the Marble Arch Caves which featured in Game of Thrones, the Glenview Folk Museum and even Ireland’s first coal mining museum.

-Markree Castle – County Sligo
+Best Castles – County Sligo

 The only Castle Hotel in Sligo is Markree Castle, which was home to the Cooper Family for over 370 years.
 With beautiful Italianate gardens and 500 acres of fields and parkland.
-In 2015, after four centuries, it finally changed hands and is now run by the Corscadden family who own several hotels around Ireland.
+In 2015, after four centuries, it finally changed hands and is now run by the Corscadden family who owns several hotels around Ireland.
 The Castle reopened after its refurbishment and renovation in 2018 to rave reviews.

 The 300-acre Markree Castle estate dates has a massive staircase that leads upwards and on the landing of the second floor, there is a huge stunning stained glass window that traces the original Cooper family from Victorian times back to King John.
 There is even a fabulous chapel.

-The estates’ parkland contains an array of wildlife including the rare red squirrel, otters, and kingfishers it is a mecca for walkers and wildlife enthusiasts.
+The estate’s parkland contains an array of wildlife including the rare red squirrel, otters, and kingfishers it is a mecca for walkers and wildlife enthusiasts.

 There is so much to do in Sligo from Yeats Country to taking an outstanding drive around Benbulben or simply hiking the Sligo Way.
 You can surf in Strandhill take in the seaweed baths or kayak on Lough Gill.
 Head off in your car and see if you can find the magic road on the Gleniff trail.

-Narrow Water Castle, County Down
+Narrow Water Castle County Down

 Narrow Water Castle is a luxurious 5* self-catering property located in Warrenpoint and is privately owned.
 The Castle dates back to the 15th century and is an Elizabethan revival building completed in 1836.
 There are two self-catering apartments both of which are 2 bedrooms and ensuite.
-One is in the oldest part of the house that dates back to 1670 and the newer one is in the Castle itself.
+One is in the oldest part of the house dates back to 1670 and the newer one is in the Castle itself.
 The owners encourage you to explore the whole estate and see if you can find the hidden castle.
 To stay here would be to almost imagine you are at Downton Abbey.

 The “Cottage” as it is known as is the self-catering kind not exactly in the Castle itself but with all the luxuries of the Castle the cost ranges from €229 upwards again depending on the season.

-County Down is an absolutely stunning part of N. Ireland.
+County Down is an absolutely stunning part of Northern Ireland.
 You can explore the Mourne Mountains and go for some incredibly scenic walks and hikes.
 Head to Tollymore Forest and explore some of the Game of Thrones sites in the woods.
 Or go hang out by Strangford Lough and enjoy the wildlife and bucolic scenery.